Konfrontasi: Aftermath

-Although the Indonesians had conducted a few amphibious raids and an airborne operation against Malaya, the war remained limited throughout its duration and remained largely a land conflict.
-For either side to have escalated to large scale air or naval attacks "would have incurred disadvantages greatly outweighing the marginal military effect that they might have produced".
-The UK Secretary of State for Defence at the time, Denis Healey, described the campaign as "one of the most efficient uses of military forces in the history of the world".
-British Commonwealth forces peaked at 17,000 deployed in Borneo, with another 10,000 more available in Malaya and Singapore.
+Although the Indonesians had conducted a few amphibious raids and an airborne operation against Malaya, the war remained limited throughout its duration and was largely a land conflict.
+For either side to have escalated to large-scale air or naval attacks "would have incurred disadvantages greatly outweighing the marginal military effect that they might have produced".
+For Indonesia and Sukarno, the military and diplomatic elements of the confrontation came to nothing - the Commonwealth forces easily defeated every single one of the latter's incursions.
+For Malaysia the Indonesian hostility cemented their national identity rather than undermining it.
+After Indonesia had left the United Nations, none of their allies followed suit, diminishing the influence and unity of the Non-Aligned Movement.